-Robert Sussman retired from the partnership on December 31, 2007.
+Robert Sussman retired from the partnership in December 2007.
 He chaired the firm's environmental practice in Washington, D.C. from 1996 to 2006.
 Mr. Sussman's practice focused on environmental, toxic tort, and energy issues.
 His clients included major trade associations and individual companies in the utility, chemical, food, petroleum, transportation, and manufacturing industries.
 He had been extensively involved in cutting-edge air issues for transportation companies and power plants, including EPA mobile source rulemakings and related enforcement issues, New Source Review (NSR) rulemaking and enforcement, and climate change.
 He also worked with major chemical and petroleum companies on complex chemical regulation and toxic tort issues and has represented a major food industry association on obesity issues.
 Mr. Sussman's practice often involved advocacy with EPA, the White House, Department of Energy, Congress, and international organizations.

 Mr. Sussman argued two cases in the US Supreme Court and presented arguments before several courts of appeals (federal and state) and trial courts.